techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 Firstly lets remove the service and ingress

+> **⚠️ Note**
+> You remove the service first because this will have provisioned a Load Balancer.
+We need to remove that load balancer before we perform any destroying of infrastrucure otherwise the terraform destory will fail due to their being dependencies between the load balancer and your VPC.

 ```
 kubectl delete -f kubernetes/nginx-ingress.yaml
 kubectl delete -f kubernetes/nginx-service.yaml
 ```

-Then we can destroy the cluster in full.
+Then you can destroy the cluster in full.

 ```
 terraform destroy